at-ishikawa/dotfiles/README.md

 ### Mac OS / Linux

-1. Update `hosts.yml` to edit variables for your machine
+1. Run `cp hosts.yml.example hosts.yml` and update `hosts.yml` for your machine
 2. Run `make prepare`.
 This will fail on the step to download a fisher on ansible currently
 3. Run `make install`.
 This will fail to clone anyenv repository